aws-ia/terraform-aws-eks-blueprints/examples/observability/eks-cluster-with-amp-amg-opensearch/README.md

 #### Map the Fluent Bit Role as a Backend Role in OpenSearch
 OpenSearch roles are the core method for controlling access within your OpenSearch cluster.
 Backend roles are a method for mapping an external identity (such as an IAM role) to an OpenSearch role.
 Mapping the external identity to an OpenSearch role allows that identity to gain the permissions of that role.
 Here we map the Fluent Bit IAM role as a backend role to OpenSearch's *all_access* role.
 This gives the Fluent Bit IAM role permission to send logs to OpenSearch.
 Read more about OpenSearch roles [here](https://opensearch.org/docs/latest/security-plugin/access-control/users-roles/).

+- In a different terminal window, navigate back to the example directory and establish and SSH tunnel from https://localhost:9200 to your OpenSearch Service domain through the bastion host:
-Because we provisioned OpenSearch within our VPC, we use a bastion host with port forwarding to test and access our OpenSearch endpoints.
+  - Because we provisioned OpenSearch within our VPC, we connect to a bastion host with an SSH tunnel to test and access our OpenSearch endpoints.
 Refer to the [Amazon OpenSearch Developer Guide](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/vpc.html#vpc-test) for more information.

-- In a different terminal window, navigate back to the example directory and forward requests from https://localhost:9200 to your OpenSearch Service domain through the bastion host:

----
-**NOTE**

-This example automatically generates a key-pair for you and saves the private key to your current directory to make the next steps simpler.
-In production workloads, it is best practice to use your own key-pair instead of using Terraform to generate one for you.

----
+  - For connecting with additional access control using Amazon Cognito, see this [page](https://aws.amazon.com/premiumsupport/knowledge-center/opensearch-outside-vpc-ssh/).
 ```
 export PRIVATE_KEY_FILE=bastion_host_private_key.pem
 export BASTION_HOST_IP=$(terraform output -raw bastion_host_public_ip)